Spiking neurons as predictive controllers of linear systems: Discussion

-\subsubsection{Assumptions and constraints}
+\subsection{Assumptions and constraints}

-\paragraph{Greedy spiking rule} An important clarification about our proposed algorithm is that the spiking rule by which the network produces control signals does not guarantee any optimality on the controller as a whole.
+\paragraph*{Greedy spiking rule} An important clarification about our proposed algorithm is that the spiking rule by which the network produces control signals does not guarantee any optimality on the controller as a whole.
 Each timestep in the simulation, the neurons operate the spike decision by simply trying to decrease the distance towards a target.
-That is why the neurons produce control signals (spikes) in a "greedy" way, as defined in the work of \cite{boerlinPredictive2013}.
+That is why the neurons produce control signals (spikes) in a ``greedy" way, as defined in the work of \cite{boerlinPredictive2013}.
 If spiking improves the loss, the neuron always spikes, as that is the only information that it has available.
 No other network-level information is used in the process.
 In other words, computing the greedy spike decision for each neuron in the current timestep (albeit considering the effect of the spike in $f$ seconds), does not equate to finding the best set of spikes over a whole future window, let alone over the whole simulation.
 As a result, our approach does not guarantee that the control actuated by the network is necessarily the optimal control solution for reaching a certain target.
-Furthermore, as described in Sec.~\ref{subsec:regimes}, many of the meta-parameters in the network are manually set rather than learned or optimized for the control task at hand.
-In most of our examples, we impose the meta-parameters that best fit the scale of the system to control, to showcase our proof of concept with clarity. \paragraph{Simplicity of use case} Following a similar reasoning, we purposefully chose a simple dynamical system, which is linear (fully observable) and two-dimensional.
-We also chose a simple target that progressively changes position and then stabilizes.
-This simplicity allowed us to showcase our results without any additional complication, and in Sec.~\ref{subsec:coupledosc} we demonstrate how this framework easily scales to any linear dynamical system.
-However, the limits of our paradigm still need to be tested, by including adaptive (or learned) meta-parameters, and expanding our control algorithm to operate on non-linear systems (Sec.~\ref{subsec:future}).
-Important to note that even in an optimal controller, these meta-parameters would need to be adjusted based on the control problem at hand.
-The differences in the control approach of our network is highlighted in Fig.~\ref{fig:comparison} and explained in Sec.~\ref{subsec:comparecntrl}, where we control the same SMD system with a standard LQR (optimal controller), a filtered spiking algorithm, and our spiking controller.
-As shown, the filtered spiking controller (Fig.~\ref{fig:comparison}B) approximates the control signal of an LQR (Fig.~\ref{fig:comparison}A), making the resulting trajectories in state space equivalent, while our spiking algorithm (Fig.~\ref{fig:comparison}C) differs significantly from the optimal trajectory in state space.
-However, by adjusting the meta-parameter correctly, the network still traces the target with good accuracy (as shown in the error profile), while producing significantly less spikes than the filtered spiking controller.
+Furthermore, as described in the Results, many of the meta-parameters in the network are manually set rather than learned or optimized for the control task at hand.
+In most of our examples, we impose the meta-parameters that best fit the scale of the system to control, to showcase our proof of concept with clarity.